Deciduous Composition VII (tyloses)

 Who are some of the Minnesota artists you enjoy?

 I've had several stellar teachers who were also artists.
-My high school pottery teacher Nancy Hanily-Dolan http://lakeminnetonka.patch.com/articles/wayzata-honors-career-teachers is one such person.
-She taught us about wabi sabi.
-She managed to make me, a humorless, sullen teenager, laugh and get through it.
+My high school pottery teacher Nancy Hanily-Dolan http://lakeminnetonka.patch.

 Since I first spotted it, I have enjoyed work by Jody Williams http://flyingpaperpress.com/.
 I feel she and I have an alliance.
 An alliance of telescoping inward and tiny archives.
 A simpatico based on silica, calcium carbonate, and chitinous substances.